 Publishing personal profiles and other means of sharing private data are increasingly popular on the web.
-Online social networks (OSN) arguably are the most accepted network service, today.
-Facebook alone, serving a claimed base of over 500 Million active users1, surpassed google, and currently enjoys the highest utilization duration by their users and one of the highest access frequencies of all web sites since January 20102.
+Online social networks (OSNs) arguably are the most accepted networked service, today.
+Facebook alone, serving a claimed base of over 500 Million active users1, surpassed Google and currently enjoys the highest utilization duration by their users and one of the highest access frequencies of all web sites since January 20102.
 Its users share 90 pieces of content per month on average, mainly consisting of personally identifiable information.
 Protecting this data against unauthorized access is of utmost importance, since users store private and sensitive data in their OSN profiles.

 The confidentiality of published data, meant to be shared with only a chosen group of users, is already important in centralized services.
-Yet, it becomes even more pressing when establishing decentralized OSN, which have been proposed recently [8,4,13] in an attempt to avoid the centralized control and omnipotent access of commercial service providers.
-Unlinkability is the more subtle requirement of protecting the identity of users who are successively interact or access certain chunks of published data.
-It frequently is missed and only few general solutions achieve this privacy goal [2].
+Yet, it becomes even more pressing when establishing decentralized OSNs, which have been proposed recently [9, 4, 15] in an attempt to avoid the centralized control and omnipotent access of commercial service providers.
+Unlinkability is the more subtle requirement of protecting the identity of users who interact with or access certain chunks of published data.
+It is frequently missed and only few general solutions achieve this privacy goal [2].

 A serious corpus of solutions has been proposed to address these issues in the past.
-Yet, there so far exist no appropriate definitions for secure and private management of user profiles, even from the cryptographic point of view, as we show in Section 2.
+Yet, there so far exist no appropriate definitions for secure and private management of user profiles, even from the cryptographic point of view, as we show in Section 2

-In this paper, we hence take a cryptographic approach to address the management of user profiles in a secure and privacy-friendly way.
-To this end, our goal is to come up with a well-defined model and provably secure solutions, both to ensure the confidentiality of data, which individually is published by users in their social profiles, as well as for the privacy of the users who are allowed to access this data.
+This work hence takes a cryptographic approach to address the management of user profiles in a secure and privacy-friendly way.
+To this end, its goal is to come up with a well-defined model and provably secure solutions, both to ensure the confidentiality of data, which individually is published by users in their social profiles, as well as the privacy of the users who are allowed to access this data.
 For this purpose we formally define confidentiality and privacy in the given context, first.
 Our model further addresses several fundamental properties of a profile management scheme (PMS).
-They comprise of the ability of users (profile owners) to publish and remove data, as well as their ability to grant, modify, and revoke access rights to the published data.
+They comprise the ability of users (profile owners) to publish and remove data and their ability to grant, modify, and revoke access rights to the published data as well as to retrieve data published in other users' profiles.
 In particular, we consider PMS as an independent building block, without relying on the higher-level application or any other parties to perform these tasks.